 The interest rate is the rate at which the lender is lending funds to the borrower.
 The interest rate has a vital impact on the economy of the country and has a major impact on stock and other investments.

 The interest rate is decided by considering two factors.

 - Capital availability, if a rate of interest is high then capital is costly.

-- If the rate of interest is low, bank customer will not get sufficient return on their fund which will demotivate customer to keep the amount in the bank as a result bank will not have funds.
+- If the rate of interest is low, bank customers will not get sufficient return on their fund which will demotivate customers to keep the amount in the bank, as a result, the bank will not have funds.

-If money is cheap, people will get the motivation to get money in the market and as a result value of money will decrease.
+If money is cheap, people will get the motivation to get money in the market and as a result, the value of money will decrease.
 This will increase inflation.

 The rate of interest for loans and deposit are different.
 The rate of interest for loans are high whereas for deposits comparatively less.
 The interest rate is a price for holding or loaning money i.e. price for depositing or borrowing of money.

-To understand the relationship between inflation vs interest rate better it’s important to know about the Quantity Theory of Money.
+To understand the relationship between these rates better it’s important to know about the Quantity Theory of Money.